vikramjangid480/email-verification/README.md

-# A detailed course to undestand nextjs
+# A detailed to undestand nextjs

 This long video was designed to give you an indepth understanding about latest nextjs and how it works.